-Figure B5 VA ECMO – Califia’s Lung Section
+Figure B5 VA ECMO – CALIFIA’s Lung Section

 B.3.2.
 “Interactive” Mode

 The Lung Module defaults to Interactive mode.

-The Motor Position (mm) slider can be used to place the motor at an exact position.
+This mode is not part of physiology, and its use is limited to testing the device, as it allows to control and modify all the parameters.
+In this way, the Motor Position (mm) slider can be used to place the motor at an exact position.

 Position 0 (zero) is the linear motor fully retracted representing the maximum lung volume allowed.